skip to Main Content

 1. To Business Associates.
 We may contract with business associates to perform certain functions or activities on our behalf; for example, payment and health care operations.
 All of our business associates are obligated to protect the privacy of your information and are not allowed to use or disclose any information other than as specified in our contract.

 2. Specific types of PHI.
-There are stricter requirements for use and disclosure of some types of PHI; for example, drug and alcohol addiction treatment information and HIV information.
+There are stricter requirements for use and disclosure of some types of PHI; for example, substance use disorder, reproductive health, and HIV treatment information.
 However, there are still circumstances in which these types of information may be used or disclosed without your authorization.
-If you become a patient in our chemical dependency program, we will give you specific information about your privacy rights for that program.
+If you become a patient in our substance use disorder program we will give you specific information about your privacy rights for that program.

 2. For Public Health Activities.
 Many functions performed or authorized by government agencies promote and protect the public’s health and may require us to disclose your PHI.
 For example, we have an obligation to report certain diseases or exposure to disease, injuries, conditions and vital events such as deaths.
 We may use and disclose your PHI as needed to comply with federal and state laws governing workplace safety.

 3. For Health Oversight.
-As a health care provider we are subject to oversight conducted by federal and state agencies.
-These agencies may conduct audits of our operations and activities and in that process they may review your PHI.
+As a health care provider, we are subject to oversight conducted by federal and state agencies.
+These agencies may conduct audits.
+For example, Department of Health may request a client for quality or complaint review and we will provide the chart.

 1. For Research.
 Under certain circumstances, we may use and disclose PHI for research.
 For example, a research project may involve comparing the health of clients who received one treatment to those who received another, for the same condition.
 Before we use or disclose PHI for research, the project will go through a special approval process.
 Even without special approval, we may permit researchers to look at records to help them identify clients who may be included in their research project or for other similar purposes, as long as they do not remove or take a copy of any Protected Health Information.